Doxuno

 SCOPE OF AUTHORITY

-Subject to any restrictions below and to the MCA 2005, the attorney(s) may make any decision about the Donor’s personal welfare that the Donor could make if they had capacity, including without limitation: where the Donor lives (including moves to a care home, sheltered accommodation or hospital); day-to-day care (diet, dress, routine, social contact); consent to or refusal of medical treatment; access to medical and care records under section 3 of the Access to Health Records Act 1990 and the UK GDPR Articles 15 and 23; and engagement with social services, NHS bodies and the Court of Protection.
-The attorney(s) may not, however, make decisions that would unlawfully deprive the Donor of liberty; any such deprivation must be authorised under the Deprivation of Liberty Safeguards (MCA 2005 Schedule A1) or the Liberty Protection Safeguards when commenced.
+Subject to any restrictions below and to the MCA 2005, the attorney(s) may make any decision about the Donor’s personal welfare that the Donor could make if they had capacity, including without limitation: where the Donor lives (including moves to a care home, sheltered accommodation or hospital); day-to-day care (diet, dress, routine, social contact); consent to or refusal of medical treatment (subject to clause 4 on life-sustaining treatment and clause 6 on any ADRT); access to medical and care records under section 3 of the Access to Health Records Act 1990 and Articles 15 and 23 UK GDPR; and engagement with social services, NHS bodies, hospices and the Court of Protection.
+The attorney(s) may not, however, make decisions that would unlawfully deprive the Donor of liberty (see clause on Deprivation of Liberty if included).

 4.